What time are Sunday services?

 Are there Religious Exploration classes offered for my children?

 Can my children remain with me for the service?

 Are there any provisions for people who have low vision, hearing difficulty, or disabilities?

 We have large print hymnals available, just ask an usher.
-There are assisted hearing devices that consist of a radio with headphones and tuned to channel 98.1 FM.
+There are assisted hearing devices that consist of a smart phone connected to AudioFile.
 Please ask an usher for assistance with this equipment or bring your own.
 There is a wheelchair to be used by anyone.
 There is an elevator in the garage.

 Is there a collection plate passed?

 Yes.
 We pass a wooden plate which supports the congregation’s expenses and also a woven basket for donations to local non-profits aligned with our Principles in our effort to make our community a better place in which to live.
 The non-profit's name for each Sunday is indicated in the Sunday bulletin.
 Visitors are welcome to contribute, but as our guests, you are free to just let the plate and basket to pass you by.